jcblaisecruz02/Filipino-Text-Benchmarks/README.md

 Benchmark dataset for low-resource multiclass classification, with 4,015 training, 500 testing, and 500 validation examples, each labeled as part of five classes.
 Each sample can be a part of multiple classes.
 Collected as tweets and originally used in Livelo & Cheng (2018).

 # Pretrained ELECTRA Models
 We release new ELECTRA models in small and base configurations, with both the discriminator and generators available.
 All the models follow the same setups and were trained with the same hyperparameters as English ELECTRA models.
 Our models are available on HuggingFace Transformers and can be used on both PyTorch and Tensorflow.
+Paper will be released soon.

 **Discriminator Models**